Epistimio/orion/docs/src/examples/scikit-learn.rst

 You can also query the results from the database using Oríon's python API.
 Check out https://orion.readthedocs.io/en/latest/user/monitoring.html#library-api to learn more and see examples.

-.. [scikit] Pedregosa, Fabian, Gaël Varoquaux, Alexandre Gramfort, Vincent Michel, Bertrand Thirion,
-            Olivier Grisel, Mathieu Blondel et al. "Scikit-learn: Machine Learning in Python" Journal of machine learning research 12, no. Oct (2011): 2825-2830.

-.. [iris] Fisher, Ronald A. "The use of multiple measurements in taxonomic problems"
-          Annals of eugenics 7, no. 2 (1936): 179-188.